smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 If mobile is an access point and `allowAccessPointSharing = false`, vehicle is not able to establish Wifi connection with other devices.

-In that case, HMI should provide SDL `OnSystemCapabilityUpdate` with appropriate `hostingWiFiSupported`, and `autoJoinWiFiSupported`.
+In that case, HMI should provide SDL `OnSystemCapabilityUpdate` with appropriate `canHostWiFiNetwork`, and `autoJoinWiFiSupported`.

-Once vehicle is connected to the mobile hotspot, HMI should send `OnSystemCapabilityUpdate` with `hostingWiFiSupported = true` and `preferredNetworkHost = VEHICLE`.
+Once vehicle is connected to the mobile hotspot, HMI should send `OnSystemCapabilityUpdate` with `canHostWiFiNetwork = true` and `preferredNetworkHost = VEHICLE`.
 If the new application is compatible with HMI network capabilities, Core will send `OnSystemCapabilityUpdate` with `networkHost = VEHICLE` to HMI and new mobile application.
 Then HMI should send `JoinNetwork` with the credentials of the external hotspot.

 <!--
 @startuml ../assets/proposals/0245-sharing-wifi-ssid-and-password/mobile_access_point_multidev_externalhost